srujane66/b1hubsupport/README.md

 PAGE_TEXT_GOES_HERE
 ```
 Make sure to replace the `CATEGORY_NAME` and `TITLE_OF_THE_POST` with the relevant information.
 Also make sure to include both the `---` lines.

+The `5_DIGIT_POST_ID`, is a 5 digit integer manually chosen so that you can control the order of the posts/FAQs on their respective category pages.

 4. `PAGE_TEXT_GOES_HERE` is where the FAQ/Support content will appear.
 We shall get to that in the next section.
 To better understand what we just did, have a look at this very simple example:
   - [Source File](https://raw.githubusercontent.com/lovelldies/b1hubsupport/master/_posts/general/2017-07-20-does-bone-use-a-cloud.md)